ndenStanford/arXiv_downloader/Readme.md

 # ArXiv Paper Downloader

 This code downloads papers in parellel from ArXiv given search parameters.
 The papers are saved in the pdf format.
-The script used the [ArXiv API] (https://arxiv.org/help/api) to access the database.
+The script used the [ArXiv API](https://arxiv.org/help/api) to access the database.
 The code is written in Python3.

 ## Disclaimer
 Large number of papers downloading is prohibited.
-Please see [ArXiv API rules] (https://arxiv.org/help/api/tou).
+Please see [ArXiv API rules](https://arxiv.org/help/api/tou).
 In addition, using a third-party scaper (such as Scrapy library) to download papers from ArXiv is strictly prohibited.
-Please see the [ArXiv site rule] (https://arxiv.org/help/robots)
+Please see the [ArXiv site rule](https://arxiv.org/help/robots)

 ## Installation